drunmonk/Python-General-Projects-Repository/README.md

 - Machine Learning: Projects implementing various machine learning algorithms and techniques.
 - Automation: Projects automating repetitive tasks with Python scripts.
 - Games: Simple text-based or graphical games using Python's standard libraries.
+- Algorithms and Data Structures: Implementations of various algorithms and data structures.
 - Miscellaneous: Projects that don't fit into the above categories but are still interesting and valuable.